Surface Water Sampling

 • Obey beach closures and advisories.

 • Report suspected blooms to your local health department.
-You can contact Dan Hidalgo at the Monroe County Health Department at 734-240-7900 or to find contact information for your local health department see this site.
+You can contact the Monroe County Health Department at 734-240-7900 or to find contact information for your local health department see this site.

 For More Information